handav/curriculum/SubjectiveData.md

 This workshop is designed for anyone interested in critically examining datasets, but would be most appropriate for ages 16+.

 ### Pacing / Duration
-Generally, this workshop will take 2-3 hours.
+Generally, this workshop will take 2 hours.
 This workshop also requires that students fill out two surveys ahead of time (adjustable to your preference):
 1) Asking students to label 5-6 images with the emotions they evoke (I used images from the game Dixit, but these can be any images)
 2) Asking students to submit a piece of emotional text and the reason they feel that way.
+These can be created with a tool like Google Forms.

 - Break down of the class schedule example:
   - 1:00 Overview of data, bias in data, examining subjectivity